Skip to main content

 • Network Failure: Indicates that one or more devices are experiencing network errors.

-• Full Screen: View the status of the occupancy limit zone in full screen.
+• Full Screen: You can view the status of the occupancy limit settings in full screen.

 Info